KacperZawalski/PongGameWithFuzzyLogic/README.md

  - Counting score
  - Possibility of resetting the game
  - Selection of gamemodes
- - Editing rules used in fuzzy logic (coming soon)
+ - Editing rules used in fuzzy logic
 ## Gamemodes
 Game includes 3 gamemodes:
   - Player vs Player